Christchurch Gondola: 2016 breakdown

 In February 2016, the gondola broke down with passengers trapped in the cabins for two hours without communication from the operator.
 The managing director's comment that the incident was "no big deal" caused upset by those affected.
 Within days, the company vowed to install a speaker system into the cabins at a cost of up to NZ$50,000 so that communication to stuck passengers became possible.

 Operator

 The Christchurch Gondola is operated by Christchurch Attractions, who also currently operate the Christchurch Tram system.

+Getting there

+By car or rideshare, the site is approximately a 15-minute drive from central Christchurch.
+Free parking is available in the base station car park.

+A gondola shuttle service operates daily between Cathedral Square (Tram Stop 2) in central Christchurch and the Christchurch Gondola.
+In summer, the shuttle departs from Cathedral Square every half-hour from 09:30 to 15:30, returning from the gondola on the hour from 10:00 to 16:00.
+In winter, departures from Cathedral Square occur hourly from 10:00 to 15:00, with return trips from the gondola on the half-hour from 10:30 to 15:30.
+Return and one-way tickets are available from the tram host at Tram Stop 2 or directly from the driver (card payments only).

+Bus number 8 runs year-round from the Christchurch Bus Interchange and stops directly outside the Christchurch Gondola base station.

+A bike rack is located immediately to the left of the base station entrance for visitors arriving by bicycle.